Noisy Beeping Networks: Simulation of message passing protocols over networks

+In this section we argue that our simulation of message-passing protocols is optimal for certain graphs.
+In particular, we show that if each party in $K_n$ starts with $n-1$ random (bit-)messages, where the $i$-th message is designated to its $i$-th neighbor, then $\Theta(n^2)$ overhead is necessary and sufficient.
+That is, a CONGEST(1) protocol for the above task will take a single round while the $BL$ protocol necessitates $\Omega(n^2)$ rounds, yielding the desired simulation overhead.

-Now consider a beeping protocol over~$K_n$ in the $BL$ model.
-Every round can be used to transfer at most a single bit (to all the parties).
-To see this consider the input of the $i$-th party, $X_i\in \{0,1\}$, and the superimposed signal transmitted by the channel to all parties $Y = X_1 \vee \cdots \vee X_n$.
+The high-level intuition is that over the network~$K_n$, each party hears the beeps of all other parties.
+We can think of this graph as being a single beeping channel, which can only communicate (broadcast) a single bit of information in every round.
+To see this, consider a beeping protocol over~$K_n$ in the $BL$ model.
+Consider the input to the channel of the $i$-th party, $X_i\in \{0,1\}$, and the superimposed signal transmitted by the channel to all parties $Y = X_1 \vee \cdots \vee X_n$.
 There are two options: if $X_1\cdots X_n=0^n$ then $Y=0$, and if $X_1\cdots X_n \ne 0^n$ then $Y=1$.
-This implies that the channel can transfer only a single bit at a time---wether or not \emph{all} the parties had the input~$0$. \begin{claim} Consider a single-hop beeping channel without collision-detection, $BL$.
-The capacity of the channel is at most 1 bit. \end{claim} \begin{proof} Let $X_1,\ldots,X_n\in \{0,1\}$ be the inputs of the parties (beep or do not beep) and let $Y\in \{0,1\}$ be the signal all the parties hear.
-Clearly,
+This implies that the channel can transfer only a single bit at a time---whether or not \emph{all} the parties had the input~$0$.

-where $H(X)$ is the entropy of~$X$, and $I(X;Y)$ is the mutual information between $X$ and $Y$, see, e.g.,~\cite{CT06}. \end{proof}

-Next, we want to claim that a simulation for arbitrary message-passing protocols cannot do better than simulating each round of the protocol in $\Omega(n^2)$ rounds of the beeping network.
-To this end we define the following task, that exchanges (independent) information between all parties.